Burling graphs revisited, part II: Structure

 \begin{lemma} Let $G$ be an oriented Burling graph derived from a Burling tree~$T$.
-Any graph obtained from $G$ after performing the following operations is an oriented Burling graphs: \begin{itemize} \item Replacing some bottom arcs $uv$ by a path of length at least~1, directed from $u$ to $v$. \item Replacing some top arcs $uv$ such that $u$ is a source of $G$ by an arc $wv$ and a path of length of length at least~1 from $w$ to $u$. \end{itemize} \end{lemma}
+Any graph obtained from $G$ after performing the following operations is an oriented Burling graph: \begin{itemize} \item Replacing some bottom-arcs $uv$ by a path of length at least~1, directed from $u$ to $v$. \item Replacing some top-arcs $uv$ such that $u$ is a source of $G$ by an arc $wv$ and a path of length at least~1 from $w$ to $u$. \end{itemize} \end{lemma}

 \begin{proof} Clear by repeatedly applying Lemmas~\ref{l:bottomSubdiv} and~\ref{l:topSubdiv}. \end{proof}